johwes/kueue/02-borrowing-preemption/00-setup/README.md

 - No dynamic provisioning available
 - No storage class defined
 - Insufficient cluster storage
+- waiting for first consumer to be created before binding (Normal, PVC is ready to assigned to Pod/Job)

 **Workaround:** Use emptyDir instead (loses data on pod restart, but works for demo):
 ```yaml